digital-asset/docs.daml.com/docs/2.7.1/docs/canton/architecture/identity.rst

    :end-before: architecture-handbook-entry-end: SyncCryptoApi

-This class contains the appropriate methods in order to *sign*, *verify signatures*, *encrypt* or *decrypt* on a per member basis.
+This class contains the appropriate methods in order to *sign*, *verify signatures*, *encrypt* or *decrypt* on a per-member basis.
 Which key and which cryptographic method is used is hidden entirely behind this API.

-The API is obtained on a per domain and timestamp basis.
-The *SyncCryptoApiProvider* combines the information about the owner of the node, the connected domain, the cryptographic module in use and the topology state for a particular time and provides a factory method to obtain the *SyncCryptoApi* for a particular domain and time combination.
+The API is obtained on a per-sync-domain and timestamp basis.
+The *SyncCryptoApiProvider* combines the information about the owner of the node, the connected sync domain, the cryptographic module in use, and the topology state for a particular time and provides a factory method to obtain the *SyncCryptoApi* for a particular sync domain and time combination.

 High-Level Picture
 ==================